exp-ndrew/posts/README.md

 ## To Fix

+* new post on index doesn't work
+* users can delete others posts on their own pages
 * login/signup forms look funky
 * nav bar in xs/sm responsive layouts: should show user information and links without hamburger button
-* view profile pages without being logged in

 ## Setup